kaymay1000/virtual-white-elephant/README.md

 ### Running the project

-- This is a create-react-app project that currently does not have a backend, so booting it up is quite simple.
+- This is a [create-react-app](https://create-react-app.dev/) project, so booting it up is quite simple.
 - After cloning this repo, run `yarn install` in your terminal to install all necessary dependencies.
+If you don't have Yarn installed, get it [here](https://classic.yarnpkg.com/en/docs/install#mac-stable).
 - Run `yarn start` to boot the app.
-- Visit `localhost:3000/` in your browser and get started!
+- Visit `localhost:3000/` in your browser to get started!

 ## Gameplay